caltechlibrary/t2t3_dataset_web_apps/README.md

 # t2t3_dataset_web_apps (1st Draft)

-This is a presentation intended for to to DLD development group at Caltech Library.
-It showing how to develop web applicaitons easily using Dataset and CL Web Components.
+This is a workshop presentation for the DLD development group at Caltech Library.
+It showing how to develop web applications easily using Dataset and CL Web Components.

 - [presentation](presentation1.md)

 ## Release Notes

 - version: 0.0.4
-- status: wip
+- status: concept
 - released: 2025-06-12

 ### Authors